Last updated 7 April 2025

 Methane

 Harmonisation of historic concentration measurements during 2012.
-All original measurement signals were processed using new and improved software in order to calculate each individual measurement during the previous 12 years.
-This software simplifies systems for quality assurance, control and the detection of measurement errors.
+All original measurement signals were processed using new and improved software, in order to calculate each individual measurement during the previous 12 years.
+This software simplifies systems for quality assurance, control, and the detection of measurement errors.
 All old and new data are analysed against the latest reference standards.
+The quality of CH4 is also ensured through ICOS, same as for CO2.

 Nitrous oxide

 Nitrous oxide was previously measured using a gas chromatograph with an electron capture detector.
 This instrument generally worked well, but there were some gaps in the measurements because of problems with the delivery of carrier gas.
 In order to produce good results, the instrument needs a special gas mixture, which has a long delivery time.
-A new instrument for measuring nitrous oxide concentrations was installed at Zeppelin in 2017 as part of ICOS Norway, an infrastructure project funded by the Research Council of Norway.
+A new instrument for measuring nitrous oxide concentrations was installed at Zeppelin in 2017 as part of ICOS.

 Other metadata